statsig-io/docs/docs/guides/using-environments.md

 <img width="489" alt="Screen Shot 2023-02-26 at 5 09 38 PM" src="https://user-images.githubusercontent.com/101903926/221449939-0ba6e53f-bad1-4600-ac99-1833d55230be.png"/>

+### Per-Environment API keys

 For privacy and security reasons, you can also configure per-environment API keys via this tab.
+This means that any SDK initialized with the API keys generated here, will only see the rules for which it has access.
+For example, if an SDK it initialized with an API key set to development, it will not know about any rules that have been set for any other environment.

 To generate a new, environment-specific key tap **Generate New Key** and specify the target environments.
 Please note that the three default environments that are built into all new Projects on Statsig share the same server and client-side API keys.

 <img width="1534" alt="Screen Shot 2023-02-26 at 5 15 29 PM" src="https://user-images.githubusercontent.com/101903926/221450416-44348e77-631a-4ae1-98d1-00d5a4c282ad.png"/>